-Fairfax County, Virginia surrounds the cities of Arlington and Alexandria, VA, and sits just outside Washington D.C.
+Fairfax County surrounds the cities of Arlington and Alexandria in the Commonwealth of Virginia, and sits just outside Washington D.C.

-The county has roughly 960,000 total commuters, nearly 30% of which travel to one of the three cities mentioned above.
+Due to this strategic geographical location, the county is home to more than 975,000 total commuters, nearly 30% of which travel to one of the three cities mentioned above.

-Commuter-friendly markets like Fairfax typically serve as a hotbed for commercial real estate professionals—from investors, to brokers, roofers, and anyone else looking to service property owners.
+Such commuter-friendly markets often become a hotbed for commercial real estate professionals including investors, brokers, roofers, and anyone else looking to do business with property owners.

-In this article, we take a look at how to unlock more commercial real estate business through your Fairfax County property search, including when searching by owner, address, sales history, and much more.
+In this article, we will discuss how anyone can unlock more commercial real estate business using Fairfax County property search by owner, address, sales history, and much more.

 Fairfax County Property Search